pulkitcode/uplyft/README.md

 You can find the Firestore project here

 # Relevant Docs
-- [Flutter Widget Catalogue](https://flutter.dev/docs/development/ui/widgets) for when you need to look up widgets to use
+- [Flutter Widget Catalogue](https://flutter.dev/docs/development/ui/widgets) for when you need to look up widgets to use.
-- [Flutter Cookbook](https://flutter.dev/docs/cookbook) for quickly researching flutter concepts
+- [Flutter Cookbook](https://flutter.dev/docs/cookbook) for quickly researching flutter concepts.
-- [Flutter Firestore Docs](https://firebase.google.com/docs/firestore) for understanding Firestore and how to use it
+- [Flutter Firestore Docs](https://firebase.google.com/docs/firestore) for understanding Firestore and how to use it.